crichards1179/Predicting-Crime-Category-from-Denver-Crime-Reports/README.md

 The folium library along with geopandas were used for manipulating the geodata and for creating the map objects.
 The maps are available in the repo as interactive HTML pages.

 #### Chloropleth Map of Crime by Neighborhood
+This map shows the frequency of crimes by neighborhood since 2015.
+Neighborhoods with lower crime are shaded light yellow while high crime neighborhoods trend towards red.
+The neighborhood of Five Points has the highest incidence of crime and is clearly visible marked in red.

 <img src="img/chloroplethmap.PNG" raw=true/>

 #### Map of Crime Reports (1000 Reports)
+This map shows individual crime reports marked by their location.
+It is zoomed in to an area slightly south-east of the Denver city center.
+A marker has been selected to show the additional information available to a user.

 <img src="img/crimereportmap.PNG" raw=true/>

  Detailed steps can be found in the practicum2_eda.ipynb notebook in this repository.